 The ideas of science and engineering cannot be engaged in and applied in the absence of inquiry and discourse that allow for the development and refinement of models and ideas.
 These are more than skills in the sense that they are applied knowledge that is specific to each practice below.
-These topics will be the covered on the lab part of the exam, in addition to the application of the concepts listed above.

-- Analyze and interpret numeric and spectroscopic data - Use math and computational thinking - Construct explanations (and evaluate them) - Develop an argument from evidence (and evaluate it)
+- Analyze and interpret data

+- Use math and computational thinking

+- Construct explanations (and evaluate them)

+- Develop an argument from evidence (and evaluate them)

-Sample Test for Chemistry 11510 and 11520
+Sample Test for Chemistry 11500

-- 1. This exam consists of 42 multiple choice questions. - 2.
+- 1. This exam consists of 47 multiple choice questions. - 2.
 For each question mark the one best answer. - 3.
 Allow 90 minutes for this sample exam. - 4.
 During the actual examination for credit, a list of the elements and their atomic weights will be provided.
 You should use such a list (not a Periodic Table) for this exam. - 5.
 The answers may be found on the last page.